Muha-Ismail-M/Digital_simualator/README.md

 ## License

 No license file is currently included.
-If you plan to share or accept contributions, adding a clear open-source license (MIT/Apache-2.0/GPL) will make reuse terms explicit.